koknat/dif/README.md

        -diff              Shortcut for '-gui diff'

     Other options:
-       -stdin             Parse input from stdin
+       -stdin             Parse input from stdin and send output to stdout For example:
+                              grep foo bar | dif -stdin <options> | baz | qux

-       -stdout            Cat all preprocessed files to stdout In this use case, dif can be called on only one file This allows dif to be part of a pipeline Example 1:
+       -stdout            Cat all preprocessed files to stdout In this use case, dif could be called on only one file This allows dif to be part of a pipeline For example:
                               dif file -stdout <options> | another_script
-                          If -stdin is given, then -stdout is assumed Example 2:
+                          If -stdin is given, then -stdout is assumed
-                              grep foo bar | dif -stdin <options> | baz | qux

-       -gold              When used with one filename (file.extension), assumes that 2nd file will be file.golden.extension When used with multiple filenames (file.extension), it runs dif multiple times, once for each of the pairs
+       -gold              When used with one filename (file or file.extension), assumes that 1st file will be (file.golden or file.golden.extension)

+                          For example:
+                              dif file1 -gold
+                          will run:
+                              dif file1.golden file1.csv

+                          For example:
+                              dif file1.csv -gold
+                          will run:
+                              dif file1.csv.golden file1.csv

+                          When used with multiple filenames
-                          This option is useful when doing regressions against golden files
+                          it runs dif multiple times, once for each of the pairs This option is useful when doing regressions against golden files

+                          For example:
+                              dif file1 file2.csv -gold
+                          will run:
+                              dif file1.golden file1
+                              dif file2.csv.golden file2.csv

        -dir2 <dir>        For each input file specified, run 'dif' on the file in the current directory against the file in the specified directory